-All WITS degree programs require successful completion of 36 credits of Jewish studies.
+All WITS degree programs, with the exception of the Bachelor of Arts in Jewish Culture and Professional Studies, require successful completion of 36 credits of Jewish studies.
 Students may complete the 36 credits in Jewish studies in combination with the completion of requirements across the general core requirements, major requirements, and free elective requirements.